When you first realize that your cat has peed on your dog’s bed, your first thought may be anger, followed by confusion. Do they not like the dog?

 2. Territory Marking

 If your dog is new (or your cat), then this may very well be the problem.
-Luckily, you can train your cat not to do this and make accommodations to make life a bit easier for them, which will further end the behavior.
+Luckily, there are several methods to decrease and manage this behavior.

 3. Heat Marking